OpenGenus/Best-student-discount-services/README.md

 * [Microsoft Imagine](https://imagine.microsoft.com/en-us/Catalog/Product/99): pack of Microsoft cloud services like Azure, for deploying projects, free for students.

+*  [Crawlbase](https://crawlbase.com/): [Free Credit ] a web scraping and web crawling tool, is extending a generous offer of 5000 free requests to students for three months.
+To seize this opportunity, use the discount code "SDNT2023.

 # Electronic devices

 * [Apple](http://store.apple.com/us/browse/campaigns/education_pricing): Students and educators save 5% off most purchases; save up to $200 on a new Mac or a new iPad with Apple’s Education pricing.